 The District has five primary budget allocation entities: Moorpark College, Oxnard College, Ventura College (including Santa Paula site), District Administrative Center (DAC) and Districtwide Services (expenditures for services that are shared districtwide for efficiency and effectiveness).
 During the annual budget development process, the Districtwide Council on Administrative Services conducts an annual review of the budget allocation model.
 This process includes discussions and modifications of long-range revenue and cost components for each organizational entity as well as the districtwide services budget.
 Annually, districtwide resource allocations are agreed upon, which may necessitate short- or long-term adjustments to the budgets at each campus.
-All institutions are aware of long-term costs or projections that may impact budgets positively or negatively.
 The annual Tentative and Adoption Budgets include a multi-year projection of revenues and expenditures for three years, which each college and DAC utilizes to develop its own budgets, based on the internal processes at each entity.
-Thus, Moorpark College develops a long-range financial plan for its campus with full knowledge of the financial circumstances at the other colleges, DAC and for the overall District.
-The college's long-range financial plan serves as the basis for making short-term financial decisions on campus. (evidence: forthcoming from David with revised narrative, and Multi Year Projections Budget Adjustments After Negotiations provided by Cynthia O.-dates presented here https://www.moorparkcollege.edu/committees/fiscal-planning-committee/meeting-information).
-Notes from EdCAP-possible mention future of fiscal planning to account for SCFF.
+Moorpark College will work with the District to enhance long-range financial planning for fiscal 2021-22.
+The College's long-range financial plans serve as the basis for making short-term financial decisions on campus (RECS.09 General Fund Multi-Year Personnel Cost Projections 2018-2019 to 2022-2023).